ccleung/Ramen/README.md

 Ramen
 =====

 Learning Meteor and Javascript.
-Website for sharing ramen eating experiences
+Website for sharing ramen eating experience.
+Who doesn't like ramen?